project-koku/koku-metrics-operator/docs/csv-description.md

 ## Limitations and Pre-Requisites
 #### Limitations (Potential for metrics data loss)
 * An integration **must** exist in console.redhat.com for an uploaded payload to be processed by cost management.
 The operator sends the payload to the Red Hat Insights Ingress service which usually returns successfully, but the operator does not currently confirm with cost management that the payload was processed.
-After Ingress accepts the uploaded payload, the payload is removed from the operator.
+After Ingress accepts the uploaded payload, it is deleted from the operator.
 If the data within the payload is not processed, a gap will be introduced in the usage metrics.
 Data may be recollected by deleting the `KokuMetricsConfig`, creating a new `KokuMetricsConfig`, and setting `collect_previous_data: true`.
 This re-collection of data will gather all data stored in Prometheus, up to 90 days.

 **Note** The following limitations are specific to operators configured to run in a restricted network:
 * The `koku-metrics-operator` will not be able to generate new reports if the PVC storage is full.
 If this occurs, the reports must be manually deleted from the PVC so that the operator can function as normal.